 - Simple "DistrictR" online community and district mapping tool

-- Powerful "Maptitude Online Redistricting" online map-drawing tool (Currently being updated and not available at this time)
+- Powerful "Maptitude Online Redistricting" online map-drawing tool

 - Paper maps with a Microsoft Excel Supplement Kit